 Engine size 1.1 – my first car, purchased second hand during my work placement year at uni, with a loan from my Mum.
 I loved it but owned it for only 4 months.
-The last time I saw it, I was being cut out of it by firemen after a head-on collision with a lorry (not my fault and yes, I was ok).
+The last time I saw it, I was being cut out of it by firemen after a head-on collision with a lorry (not my fault and yes, I was ok, no broken bones but had to have stitches on my leg and face).
 I repaid my Mum’s loan with my insurance payout., which in those days, wasn’t a lot of money.

 1993 Peugeot 106 Key West